Ugochi-Nwachukwu/NaijaConnect-SQL-Business-Analysis/README.md

 This result shows that premium customers are is driving financial performance. with this, Naijaconnect would avoid spreading resources too thin or misallocate them.

 Business Implication: Since Premium generates the bulk of revenue, NaijaConnect should prioritize maintaining and enhancing Premium features to keep high‑value customers satisfied.

-For Standard or Basic plans, management can investigate whether pricing, features, or marketing need adjustment.
+Then for Standard or Basic plans, management can investigate whether pricing, features, or marketing need adjustment.
 Understanding revenue distribution across plans prevents over‑reliance on one plan and encourages diversification.

 📍 Who are the Top 10 highest‑paying customers
 <img width="784" height="375" alt="image" src="https://github.com/user-attachments/assets/9ba729c3-43a0-40fd-beaf-f3be2cfa0b90" />

-This query identifies the top 10 customers who have generated the highest single payments or revenues.
-It combines customer details (name, state, plan type) with subscription revenue to highlight the individuals who contribute most financially to NaijaConnect.
+This query identifies the top 10 customers who contribute most financially to NaijaConnect.

 Business Implication:  Knowing who the highest‑paying customers are allows NaijaConnect to design loyalty programs, personalized offers, and premium support services tailored to these valuable clients.
 Retaining them is critical because losing even a few high‑value customers could significantly impact overall revenue.
 Additionally, analyzing their demographics and plan choices can guide marketing strategies to attract similar high‑value profiles in other regions.